Mainland Company Setup in Dubai 2026

 • Valid passport copy (full passport scan)

-• Current UAE visa or entry stamp
+• Current UAE visa or entry stamp, if applicable

 • Passport-size photographs (white background)